traffordDataLab/covid-19_data/README.md

 # COVID-19 data

-Open datasets that help to identify Trafford residents most vulnerable to the health, economic and social effects of COVID-19.
+Open datasets that help to identify residents most vulnerable to the health, economic and social effects of COVID-19.

 ## Coronavirus